 Please note that, for businesses that operate offshore, the relevant supporting invoices and receipts, along with other relevant records, are still required to be kept.

-In Hong Kong, only a Certified Public Accountant (CPA) can perform the audit.
+In Hong Kong, only a Certified Public Accountant (CPA) is qualified to conduct an audit.
 In order for the CPA to perform a proper audit, correct management accounts are needed.
 In order to prepare for your audit, it is best practice to have a list of required documents prepared.

 - Audited financial statements of subsidiary companies

-- Copy of original Profit Tax Return from the IRD
+- Copy of the original Profit Tax Return received from the IRD

 - Bank statements (The auditor might ask you to sign a confirmation form which will be sent to the bank to obtain the bank balance)

-- Copy of any special license like SFC License and Property Agent License (if any)
+- Copy of any special licenses, such as an SFC License or Property Agent License (if any)